It Can Happen to Anyone

 But less than 20 hours after the near-drowning, Nicolette miraculously rolled over and said “hi” to her mother.
 She was one of the lucky ones.

 Drowning is the second most common cause of injury for children in our state.
 But even the near-drowning victims often suffer permanent neurological impairment.
-“When a child goes in the water, what we can do for them afterwards depends on how long they were in the water and whether or not someone performed CPR,” said Tiffaney Isaacson, Phoenix Children's water safety coordinator.
+“When a child goes in the water, what we can do for them afterward depends on how long they were in the water and whether or not someone performed CPR,” said Tiffaney Isaacson, Phoenix Children's water safety coordinator.
 “There’s no miracle drug.
 No surgery.
 The only thing we can really do is prevent it from happening in the first place.”

 According to Isaacson,